 Also talk with your child about what subjects they choose.
 Some NCEA options require your child to take specific subjects as early as Years 9 and 10.
 If you need help choosing subject, see Choosing subjects and careers, or ask the school.

 With the Ministry of Education’s support, New Zealand schools are set up to give the community a say in deciding how their school works.
-Here are some ways you can get involved with the school - but also talk to other parents, the teachers and principal about ways to participate.
+Here are some ways you can get involved with the school - but also talk to other parents and/or carers, the teachers and principal about ways to participate.

 Know what’s going on